What to write about

 Historical content

-We can not offer payment for content that was created prior to the “Write for Civo” program began.
-Likewise we can not offer payment for any content published that was not an “agreed topic” confirmed by a Civo content editor.
+We can not offer payment for content that was created before the “Write for Civo” program began.
+Likewise, we can not offer payment for any content published that was not an “agreed topic” confirmed by a Civo content editor.

 Commercial / OSS tutorials

-Please note that we do not pay for tutorials / docs if the author represents a commercial tool or application, or an open source project.
+Please note that we do not pay for tutorials if the author represents a commercial tool, application, or an open source project.

 This would be considered a co-marketing activity, in which case we would love to connect and discuss how we can work together.
 Contact us at marketing@civo.com.